szilvia-csernus/book-cycle/README.md

 I would like to thank the following contributors:

-* My mentor, [Rory Patrick Sheridan]( https://github.com/Ri-Dearg) and my college coordinator [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) for giving useful feedback throughout the development and testing processes.
+- My mentor, [Rory Patrick Sheridan](https://github.com/Ri-Dearg), and my college coordinator [Manuel Perez Romero](https://www.linkedin.com/in/manuel-perez-romero-460063176/) for providing useful feedback throughout the development and testing processes.

-* My family and friends for taking the time to test the site.
+- My family and friends for taking the time to test the site.

-* [Code Institute](www.codeintitute.net)'s Slack Community for continuous support.
+- [Code Institute](www.codeintitute.net)'s Slack Community for continuous support.

 ##  Disclaimer

-This project was created for [Code Institute](www.codeintitute.net)'s web application development course as the 4th Milestone Project - for educational purposes.
+This project was created for [Code Institute](www.codeintitute.net)'s web application development course as the 4th Milestone Project for educational purposes.

 Not for public use.

-&copy;2023 Szilvia Csernusne Berczes.
+&copy; 2023 Szilvia Csernusne Berczes.
 All rights reserved.